This story is being updated as news develops during this crisis. The last update was on Friday, April 3.

 Coronaviruses usually cause fairly mild illness in the nose and throat.
 But as with SARS and MERS, the new virus works its damage much deeper in the respiratory tract.
 SARS-CoV-2 leads to “a disease that causes more lung disease than sniffles,” explains Anthony Fauci.
 He directs the National Institute of Allergy and Infectious Diseases in Bethesda, Md.
 It’s that damage to the lungs that can turn these illnesses deadly.

-Patients with COVID-19 generally die from breathing difficulties and the failure of several organs.
+Patients with COVID-19 generally die from breathing difficulties and the failure of several organs, such as the heart.
 Those organs fail partially because of what the virus does, but also because of how the body’s immune system attacks the infection.
 The virus that causes COVID-19 attacks cells within the respiratory tract, especially the lungs.
 As these cells die, they fill the lungs’ airways with fluid and debris.
 Meanwhile, the virus hijacks living cells there to replicate.
 All of this overwhelms the lungs, making it hard to breathe.

 The presence of dying cells and a replicating virus also sparks the immune system to react to the germs.
 Immune cells flood the lungs.
 There, they attempt to repair damaged tissues and wipe out the virus.
 This immune response usually is well controlled.
 However, it can sometimes go berserk and damage healthy cells as well as attempting to remove dying ones.
 A flood of signals from the immune system, called a cytokine (SY-tuh-kyne) storm, can damage tissues so badly that the lungs and other organs can simply give out.